egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 No need to improve your image.
 Or compare yourself with others.

 Just be the person you say you are.

+Sounds simple, doesn't it?
+Yet, I didn't say that it always is easy.
+Sometimes it takes a great effort, and for some people it just seems impossible.

+You've got to be honest.
+Radically honest.
+This is the price to pay.

 In the long run, it will amount to much.